learning-zone/azure-basics/README.md

 #### Q. How do you ensure compliance and security during the migration process?
 #### Q. We need to migrate our on-premises VMs to Azure.
 Explain the different migration strategies available?
 #### Q. How can connectivity be managed in Azure when the database must be on an on-premise server due to security concerns and the application front end is hosted there?
+#### Q. What is Integration Runtime?
+What are the different types of integration runtimes?
+#### Q. Explain the Migration Assistant tool in Microsoft Azure?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>